 Although after the middle of the 19th century there were a number of Island-owned steamships plying the routes between the Island and the mainland and up and down the Island estuaries only one serious attempt was made to translate the Island sail-borne trading experience to the world of the steamer on an international scale.

 In 1871 the Ocean Steamship Company of Prince Edward Island was created following a public meeting where most of the shares were enthusiastically subscribed, many by members of Charlottetown’s Peake family who became the managers for the venture.
+The meeting agreed that “in these days of progress we should avail ourselves of the advantages of Ocean Steamers, in order to keep pace with the neighboring Provinces, and supply the urgent wants of our enterprising merchants; and also with a view of exporting a larger amount of produce from this country.”
 The new firm placed an order with Napier and Sons of Glasgow for an iron steamer to travel between Liverpool and Charlottetown.
 The S.S.Prince Edward was launched from the Aitken and Mansel shipyard on the Clyde in October of 1872.
 At 1365 tons and 253 feet and driven by a 170 horsepower, 2 cylinder steam engine turning a single propeller she was certainly capable of service across the Atlantic.
 The final cost of the vessel was £26,865 sterling with another £2095 for fit-out.
 This represented about $150,000 at the time and almost $3 million in todays funds and was a serious investment for the merchants of the small colony.
 British newspapers hinted that there would be additional ships added to the line, presumably dependant on the success of the venture.

 The Prince Edward completed its maiden voyage and arrived in Charlottetown on 1 May 1873, taking a respectable 12 days from Liverpool, being delayed by ice only one day.
 In addition to general cargo and a full complement of passengers the ship carried no fewer than seven locomotives for the Prince Edward Island Railway, then just beginning construction.
 Several Charlottetown merchants took advantage of the arrival to advertise “new spring goods” per the Prince Edward.
 The return voyage was to Cardiff Wales and newspapers there noted that this was the first steamer to load at Prince Edward Island.
 She carried 65,000 bushels of oats, other produce and a few passengers.